mozilla/bedrock/docs/vpn-subscriptions.rst

 1. Add new pricing plan configs to ``VPN_PLAN_ID_MATRIX`` for any new countries that require newly created plan IDs (these will be provided by the VPN team).
-Separate plan IDs for both dev and prod are required for each new currency / language combination.
+Separate plan IDs for both dev and prod are required for each new currency / language combination (this is because the product QA team need differently configured plans on dev to routinely test things like renewal and cancellation flows).
 Meta data such as price, total price and saving for each plan / currency should also be provided.

    Example pricing plan config for $USD / English containing both 12-month and monthly plans: